Special Report: J&J knew for decades that asbestos lurked in its Baby Powder

 While Shelley was looking into the patents, J&J research director DeWitt Petterson visited the company’s Vermont mining operation.
 “Occasionally, sub-trace quantities of tremolite or actinolite are identifiable,” he wrote in an April 1973 report on the visit.
 “And these might be classified as asbestos fiber.”

-J&J should “protect our powder franchise” by eliminating as many tiny fibers that can be inhaled in airborne talc dust as possible, Petterson wrote.
+J&J should “protect our powder franchise” by eliminating as many tiny fibers that can be inhaled in airborn talc dust as possible, Petterson wrote.
 He warned, however, that “no final product will ever be made which will be totally free from respirable particles.”
 Introducing a cornstarch version of Baby Powder, he noted, “is obviously another answer.”

 Bicks told Reuters that J&J believes that the tremolite and actinolite Petterson cited were not asbestos.